Personal Roadmap · Updated 2026

 • Active GitHub with 8+ repos

-• "How I built X" blog post or post
+• "How I built X" blog post or Hackster write-up

 • Hackathon participation (winning not required)